wmsayer/GLDD-Portfolio/3_Spreadsheets/README.md

 # Spreadsheets

 Here are some spreadsheets to sample my proficiency in Excel.
-I made these to streamline some processes at Great Lakes Dredge & Dock to cut down to amount of time required to perform these tasks.
+I made these to streamline some processes at GLDD to cut down to amount of time required to perform these tasks.

 ## Parallel Flow Model